open-science-promoters/RDM-promotion/README.md

 1. Open a new issue and label it "RDM_video_ideation", write some comments and let's start the discussion.

-2. You might write me an email at julien.colomb [at] jena-uni.de to start a one to one discussion
+2. Alternatively, you might write me an email at julien.colomb [at] jena-uni.de to start a one to one discussion